ABTSoftware/SciChart.Avalonia.XPF.Examples/README.md

 At this point you should be able to build and run the Examples Demo.
 If you experience any issues or want to leave your feedback, feel free to [contact us](https://www.scichart.com/contact-us/).

 ### Licensing SciChart
 This Examples Demo app doesn't require SciChart license to run.
-However, creating your own application with SciChart for Avalonia XPF requires any [SciChart Bundle](https://www.scichart.com/shop/) license to be active.
+However, creating your own application with SciChart for Avalonia XPF requires either an activated [SciChart Bundle](https://www.scichart.com/shop/) license or a running trial period for the [SciChart WPF](https://www.scichart.com/shop/) license.
-Head over to https://www.scichart.com/getting-started-scichart-wpf?utm_source=nuget.org to learn how to activate a SciChart license or start a free 30-days trial.
+Head over to https://www.scichart.com/getting-started-scichart-wpf/ to learn how to activate a SciChart license or start a free 30-days trial.
 The multi-platform Licensing Wizard can be found on the [Downloads page](https://www.scichart.com/downloads/).